 But steric hindrance isn’t the only thing determining where in a protein you’ll find the different amino acid residues.
 Even if it can be in a helix, is it out on the surface of a protein, near water?
 Or tucked tight in the protein’s central core?
 A major determinant of that is “polarity” and “hydrophobicity.”

-The hydrophobic amino acids include those aromatic ones – Phe, Trp, & Tyr (which has some polarity but the nonpolar part dominates)- as well as some aliphatic ones – Ala, Ile, Leu, Val, & Methionine (Met, M) (note – Met has the additional superpower of sharing a codon with the start codon, so proteins get made starting with it (if that codon shows up again before a stop codon, Met gets added just like any other amino acid would).
+The hydrophobic amino acids include those aromatic ones – Phe, Trp, & Tyr (which has some polarity but the nonpolar part dominates)- as well as some aliphatic ones – Ala, Ile, Leu, Val, & Methionine (Met, M) (note – Met has the additional superpower of sharing a codon with the start codon, so proteins get made starting with it, but it sometimes gets removed after the fact. note: if that codon shows up again before a stop codon, Met gets added just like any other amino acid would.

 There are also some aliphatic amino acids that are polar but neutral.
 These include Cysteine (Cys, C), Serine (Ser, S), Threonine (Thr, T), Asparagine (Asn, N), and Glutamine (Gln, Q).

 So Asp & Glu can be negatively-charged.
-But there are also amino acid residues that can be positively-charged.
-There are 3 of them, in fact – Arginine (Arg, R), Histidine (His, H), and Lysine (Lys, K).
+But there are also amino acid residues that can be positively-charged, and we call these “basic” because, in their neutral form, they act as bases (proton-takers).
+There are 3 of these “basic” amino acids- Arginine (Arg, R), Histidine (His, H), and Lysine (Lys, K).
 As we talked about before, His has an aromatic ring (in this case a 4-membered (2 being Ns) “imidazole” ring), but Arg & Lys are aliphatic.
 And they get their positive charge from amine groups that act as bases and take protons.
 His is the least basic of the 3 – it is less willing to take a proton, so you’ll often find it in the neutral form as well.
 But Arg & Lys are more basic, so they’ll typically be positively charged in your body (all context-dependent though as its the “local pH” that matters)

 Arg is more basic than Lys, but Lys is cool for another reason.
 It has the superpower of Schiff base forming.
 If you want to learn more about this, check out the Lys post, but basically Lys can use that N in its side chain to form covalent linkages to other molecules – this allows it to hold onto reaction intermediates in enzymes and latch onto the little protein ubiquitin to target a protein for degradation. http://bit.ly/lysineanalysis